Victim of Love (1991 film)

-Victim of Love is a 1991 psychological thriller television film directed by Jerry London and starring Pierce Brosnan, JoBeth Williams and Virginia Madsen.
-The film was originally produced for CBS Network but due to its popularity, steamy scenes were expanded and the film was given a PG-13 rating and re-released on DVD as Raw Heat by Lion's Gate/Artisan Home Video in September 2003.
-The movie was shot on location in Malibu, California.
+Victim of Love is a 1991 psychological thriller TV movie directed by Jerry London and starring Pierce Brosnan, JoBeth Williams and Virginia Madsen.
+It was originally produced for CBS Network; steamy scenes were expanded to get it a PG-13 rating and it was rereleased on DVD as Raw Heat by Lion's Gate/Artisan Home Video in September 2003.
+It was shot on location in Malibu, California.

 Plot

-Therapist Tess Parker (JoBeth Williams) meets Paul Tomlinson (Pierce Brosnan), an English professor she's wacky over, and he's also a guy that is too good to be true.
+Therapist Tess Parker (JoBeth Williams) meets Paul Tomlinson (Pierce Brosnan), an English professor she is wacky over, and a guy too good to be true.

 Her patient Carla (Virginia Madsen), comes to Tess to tell her about her former lover who wanted to marry her but needed some time after his wife's death, even though they started going out when he was still married.
 But after a year he left and never came back, only to tell her that he was with someone else.
 Tess tries to comfort Carla after she thought Carla was going to jump off the edge of a building.
 The descriptions Carla gives Tess of her former lover seem somewhat familiar, but not until the time Carla shows Tess book written by her former lover, that Tess realizes Carla is talking about Paul.